 The queen bee is like a general in the colony.
-She cannot make decisions about how many bees there should be or what they do with their time.
+She doesn’t decide how many bees there should be or what they do with their time.
 Instead, she relies on her army of workers to handle these tasks.

-Queens can only lay eggs when workers have built up enough honeycomb and cleaned out cells.
-Even then, it’s the worker who makes most decisions about population density.
+Queens can only lay eggs when workers have built enough comb and cleaned out cells.
+Even then, the worker makes most decisions about population density.